 Three important steps to making the best slow cooker beef bourguignon:

-First, searing your meat before it goes into the slow cooker is extremely important.
+First, you want to sear your meat before it goes into the slow cooker.
+This is extremely important.
 This is going to give your meat that beautiful golden crust and also give your pan that brown bottom which is essential for deglazing and making a rich broth.

 Second, although you are making this beef bourguignon in the slow cooker, it is important to also start most of your ingredients in a saute pan.
 The slow cooker is just for the slow cooking portion of making this dish.

 Last, make sure the size of your vegetables is uniform and the right size that the recipe calls.
 This is important to prevent the vegetables from getting mushy.
 Some of your vegetables will go in at the beginning of the slow cooker process and others will go in towards the end.